 We have seen some situations where an error is logged (eam.log) which states “Can’t provision VM for ClusterAgent” and “due to lack of suitable datastore” and “Couldn’t acquire token due to: Signature validation failed”.
 In this case, the customer had two linked vCenter Server instances.

 If you see this error, reset the STS certificate and restart the vCenter STS service and see if the VMs are now being provisioned (Thanks to Mina Botros(GSS) for providing this tip!).
 More details on how to stop/start a service can be found here.
+Also look at this VMTN thread which details the steps required to fix this proble,

 - I am getting an error stating “insufficient resources” on the vCLS VM power on event, how can I fix this problem?